javaduke/mule-intellij-plugins/Readme.md

 * source code: https://github.com/machaval/mule-intellij-plugins/tree/master/data-weave-plugin
 * documentation: https://github.com/machaval/mule-intellij-plugins/tree/master/data-weave-plugin/docs

-# Note
-If you liked what the plugin please contribute either with code or issues.

 # Disclaimer
 This is not an official Mulesoft product and is not a replacement for the excellent Anypoint Studio product.
 This means there is no support for this!